tdaylan/termessos/README.md

-Analyses of Transit Timing Variations (TTVs)
+# TTVR

+TTVR is a pipeline to analyze light curves for Transit Timing Variations (TTVs) and perform dynamical inference using an N-body simulation.